Community-in-Residence Design Festival

 In this workshop, participants will make their own rain sticks using a combination of modern materials and items collected from the landscape.
 Participants will experiment in making different geometric shapes of rain sticks in an attempt to create instruments that can generate continuous “looped” sound.
 Part of the workshop will be dedicated to making field recordings of the instruments and the New Cuyama Valley using audio equipment.
 The final product will be an audio/visual meditation on the desaturated land achieved by combining real video and our simulated rain.

 Throughout the week there will be several special building projects and artist installations.
-Participants to the full festival will get to work first hand with professional architects to design and build a series of community pavilions themed around the idea of water.
+Participants to the full festival will get to work first hand with professional architects to design and build a series of community pavilions themed around the idea of water and bathing.

 The projects are collaborative in nature; everyone will have a role in shaping the outcome of the builds.
 Experts in construction and fabrication will be on hand to teach participants valuable skills in woodworking, metal welding and various other forms of hands-on building.
 Join now to take part!